 Wendy wants each and every one of her clients to have the information they need to insure a beautiful spray tan, preparing before the session and caring for your tan afterwards so that it will last the maximum five to ten days.
+She has graciously provided a Tan Prep and After Care list.
 Here are her best tips and tricks.

 • Do not wear make-up, lotion, or deodorant before your tan.